nogginbox/NogginForward/README.md

 - Port 587: Submission (SMTP submission)
 - Port 465: SMTPS (SMTP over TLS/SSL)

-## Setting the email rules
+### Setting the email rules
 The server loads rules from docker environment variables when booting.
-Here is an example environment section:
+Each rule has two values, alias and address.

+* alias: The email alias to check for as the recipient of incoming email.
+This can be a plain email address, or can contain ``*`` as a wildcard.
+* address: This is the address to forward the email to and must be a valid email address.
+*

+Each rule must include a sequential number starting from zero, like so:
 ```
 environment:
     MailForwarder__Rules__0__alias: "*.awesome@alias-domain.co"